Home | Chemistry Calculator | Ca Reactor Setup Help |

 Finally, if the effluent outlet is not located directly on the top of the chamber, an up flow reactor may have a tendency to accumulate bubbles (Air or CO2) at the top of the chamber.
 When this accumulation is excessive, the pump may loose priming, the recirculation may stop and running dry may damage the pump.
 By the way, as a general rule, unless the reactor has a gas chamber at the top purposely designed to re-circulate the accumulated gas; it is my preference that the effluent outlet be located at the top of the chamber regardless of the flow direction.

 A downward flow reactor will have a tendency to accumulate the muddy particles at the bottom of the media bed were a foam filter is placed.
 The filter protects the pump impeller and prevents the particles from re-circulating and leaving the reactor but eventually this mud plugs the filter and part of the media bed thus creating a pressure drop that promotes channeling and reduces the total flow trough the media.
+This effect can be significantly reduced by using large sized media grains and by cleaning the filter and rinsing the media every four to six months.

 Construction: Most reactors are made out of acrylic and PVC piping.
 It is important to insure that the acrylic is of the proper thickness.
 Flanges of less than 1/4" may bend when tightened, too thin of a chamber cylinder walls can’t make for strong joints between the cylinder and the flanges or piping.

+My preference is for reactors with a flange at the top in a way that when removed, it allows for full access to the inside of the chamber making maintenance and cleaning a lot easier.
 It is also preferred that the cover flange has keyholes for the holding screws so the screws do not have to be totally removed when opening the chamber.
 Nylon screws with thumb heads for removal make it also very convenient so no screwdriver is required.

 It is preferred that the edges of the flanges are not sharp but rounded and hand polished or machined but not flame polished as this last method may promote crazing which may develop into small cracks.

 The pump should be firmly attached to either the base of the reactor or the top flange.
 If supported by the recirculation piping, the piping and the points were it attaches to the chamber or to the flanges should be strong enough to support the weight and vibration.
+Another convenience is the use of quick John Guest type connectors for easy connection of the feeding and effluent tubing.

 Finally take a good look at the seals; specially take a look at the groves and “O” rings sealing the flanges and unions.